July 30, 2011

 "Wait a minute... you... you want a hug?"

-So now they have angry Polish villagers, a statue, a creepy kid and a haunted fog bank after them, which pretty much means they're screwed.
+So now they have angry Polish Villagers, a Demonic statue, a creepy kid, and a haunted fog bank after them, which pretty much means they're screwed.
 What is going on in this crazy Polish town?
 What was with that fog?
-Why is there always a creepy little kid*?
-Far be it from me to spoil it for you, but suffice it to say that when the answers are revealed, they find out what happened to the missing backpacker. *because kids are creepy, that's why.
+Why are the kids in these movies always so creepy?* Far be it from me to spoil it for you, but suffice it to say that when the answers are revealed, they find out what happened to the missing backpacker.

-The Good- I can hardly believe that this movie was made by the same people responsible for Jack Brooks: Monster Slayer.
-That movie was one of our Do Not Want's last year if I recall it right, and The Shrine is something we very much want.
+I can hardly believe that this movie was made by the same people responsible for Jack Brooks: Monster Slayer.
+That movie was one of our Do Not Want's last year, and The Shrine is something we very much Do Want.
 So to recap, Jack Brooks sucked, this didn't.
 Now that we've cleared that up...

 Subtlety.

-The Downright Horrendous- For the love of Christ, here are another bunch of characters that make the worst decisions in the world.
+For the love of Christ, here are another bunch of characters that make the worst decisions in the world.
 Boss tells you to go investigate bees in Kansas?
 Nah, go to Poland to search for a missing backpacker.
-Get caught poking around in the Polish forest by angry locals that tell you to leave?
+Get caught poking around in the Polish forest by angry locals One covered in blood) who tell you to leave?
 Turn the car around and keep snooping.
 See an unearthly looking fog?
 Explore it.
 And when the creepy kid takes you to an underground bunker in the forest, by all means, trust her.
 Find coffins in the bunker?
 Don't run like hell and enjoy the rest of your life, open them.
 See what's inside!
 Bah!

-The Naked- We get a tiny bit of side boob and a few shots of naked and wet girls, though the good bits are all covered up.
+We get a tiny bit of side-boob and a few shots of naked and wet girls, though the good bits are all covered up.

 Tits or GTFO!

-What did we learn?- Don't fuck with Polish priests.
+Don't fuck with Polish Priests.
 Also, it's always the woman's fault.

 July 20, 2011

-We would go to Zellwood with Sara Underwood any day...
+Horror Hotties: We would go to Zellwood with Sara Jean Underwood any day...

 We're not sure what this movie is actually about -it's billed as a zombie movie, but from the trailer, it looks more like a backwoods stalk-and-slash- but the important thing to note here is that it stars Playboy Playmate/G4 Sexpot, Sara Underwood.